 Treasury Department building

-Disneyland --- On a vacation with our children, we saw the Lincoln automaton.
-Fred was quite fascinated.
+Disneyland --- On a vacation Fred saw the Lincoln automaton.
+He was quite fascinated.

-We visited the theater on one of our DC excursions.
+Fred visited the theater on one of his DC excursions.

 Ford's Theater Box 7 and Box 8 --- presidential box.
 Site of Lincoln's assassination